 This paper has introduced the scan-to-scan discriminator, a simple technique that significantly improves the detection performance.
 Fine resolution and the ability to detect marine targets makes scan-to-scan discriminator well suited for radar surveillance in waterside security applications.
 The advantages and drawback of the ideal threshold approach were concisely mentioned.
 The role of CA-CFAR is to adaptively set a detection threshold so that a constant probability of false alarm is not exceeded and a designed probability of detection is achieved.
 The intended target echo signal is always immersed in a background which may contain clutter together with an additional superimposed thermal noise.
 The third approach called the clutter map stores the amplitude of the clutter in the memory.
-The simulation waveforms are obtained using ModelSim-Altera10.1d.
+Compilation reports and board programming files have been obtained using Quartus II 13.1.
+Altera-Stratix V FPGA signal processing board has been used as a target device for the implementation purpose.
 Experimental results have shown that the proposed scan-to-scan discriminator can remove considerable clutter plus noise while preserving the target.
 Fine resolution and the ability to detect and tag the speed of marine targets makes the scan-to-scan discriminator well suited for radar surveillance in waterside security applications.